 How does it taste?

-Only Irish Distillers’ Midleton distillery has pot still whiskey on the market, but expect to see more appearing soon.
+Only Irish Distillers’ Midleton distillery has pot still whiskey regularly available to buy, but Dingle has also released some and there will be more appearing soon.
 Ireland has loads of new distilleries and many of them are planning on making pot still whiskey, if they aren’t already.

 Green Spot focuses on bourbon-cask maturation, giving a very clean insight into pot-still character.
 Redbreast is all about the sherry casks, adding in layers of spice and dried fruit.